Last updated on May 14th, 2023 at 11:19 am

 This beach in Pylos of Messinia needs a special reference.

 Voidokilia is one of the most beautiful beaches worth mentioning, it is almost a perfect cycle shape beach in stunning surroundings.

-See at the photo, words can’t describe the scenery the way a photo can do!
+See the photo, words can’t describe the scenery the way a photo can!

 Further north and east, in Argolida prefecture, well-known tourist destinations with popular beaches are Tolo, Ermioni, and Porto Heli.

 These are only a glimpse of the best beaches in Greece.
 We hope that they will be enough for you to choose from.
 Just keep in mind that there are thousands more, equally nice and worth visiting, but difficult to fit them all on one page.

 This land is favored by nature with the best weather in Europe and the most islands that a country can have, this is a blessing and a curse.